firstpj/Todo-list2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to give special thanks to Microverse for the great opportunity given to me to realise my dreams.
+I want to give special thanks to Microverse for the great opportunity given to me to realize my dreams.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>